der-grosse/r6-strats/README.md

 ### Bugs

-- adding multiple gadgets and deleting with delete causes a spasm
 - No error handling / UI disable for non admins changing operators / positions in strat

 ### Editor